Jimmy-7664/STD-MAE/README.md

 [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/) are recommended to create a virtual python environment.

-We implement our code based on [BasicTS](https://github.com/zezhishao/BasicTS/tree/master) and [STEP](https://github.com/zezhishao/STEP/tree/github ).
+We implement our code based on [BasicTS](https://github.com/zezhishao/BasicTS/tree/master).

 ### Other Dependencies